jamulussoftware/jamuluswebsite/wiki/en/Server-Linux.md

 ---
 layout: wiki
-title: "Server Installation - Linux"
+title: "Headless Linux Server Installation"
 lang: "en"
 permalink: "/wiki/Server-Linux"
 ---

-{% include breadcrumb.html root="Using Jamulus" branch1="Running a Server" branch1-url="Running-a-Server" %}
+{% include breadcrumb.html root="More" branch1="Server Administration" branch1-url="Running-a-Server" %}

-# Server Installation - Linux

-**_Please ensure you have read the [server overview](Running-a-Server)_**

-## Running a server with a GUI on a desktop machine

-If you have installed the Jamulus client, you can run it in your chosen [server mode](Choosing-a-Server-Type) by running Jamulus with the `-s` option as follows:

-1. Open a terminal window (`CTRL+ALT+t` on Ubuntu and related distros).
-1. Assuming Jamulus is in `/usr/local/bin`, type `Jamulus -s`

-Hit return and you should see the server control window.
-You can stop the server by closing the server window, or by using `CTRL+C` in the terminal.

-**To configure the server**, please refer to [the Windows & macOS instructions](Server-Win-Mac), and [Command Line Options](Command-Line-Options) for other parameters you can set.

-## Running a "headless" server
+# Running a Headless Server

 The following is for running Jamulus as a "pure" server on **hardware without audio** (e.g. on a 3rd party/cloud host) and assumes Ubuntu/Debian distributions using systemd.

-We also have instructions for [Raspberry Pi](Server-Rpi).
+If you want to run a server on a Raspberry Pi, this [guide for Raspberry Pi](/kb/2020/03/28/Server-Rpi.html) is maintained by Jamulus user fredsiva.

 1. Download the [latest headless .deb file]({{ site.download_root_link }}{{ site.download_file_names.deb-headless }})
 1. Update apt to make sure you have a current list of standard packages: `sudo apt update`
 1. Install the Jamulus package: `sudo apt install ./{{ site.download_file_names.deb-headless }}`
 1. Enable the headless server process via systemd: `sudo systemctl enable jamulus-headless`
-1. Add your desired [command line options](Command-Line-Options) to the `ExecStart` line in the systemd service file in `/lib/systemd/system/jamulus-headless.service` (By default you will be running a private server).
+1. Add your desired [command line options](Running-a-Server#command-line-options) to the `ExecStart` line in the systemd service file in `/lib/systemd/system/jamulus-headless.service` (By default you will be running a private server).
 1. Reload the systemd files `sudo systemctl daemon-reload` and restart the headless server: `sudo systemctl restart jamulus-headless`
 1. Check all is well with `service jamulus-headless status` (hit `q` to get back to the command prompt).

+You may also be interested in downloading [this set of useful tools](https://github.com/jamulussoftware/jamulus/tree/master/tools) from the Jamulus repository (clone the Git repo and also call `git submodule update --init`).

 ## Notes